wso2/carbon-datasources/README.md

         String analyticsDataSourceJndiConfigName = "java:comp/env/jdbc/WSO2AnalyticsDB/test";

         try {
-            //InitialContextFactoryBuilder has to be set to NamingManager to use InitialContext API NamingManager.setInitialContextFactoryBuilder(new DefaultContextFactoryBuilder());
+            //InitialContextFactoryBuilder has to be set to NamingManager to use InitialContext API if the datasource
+            // definition does not have a jndiConfig element(ie datasource is initialized by default with JNDI
+            // context using carbon-jndi SPI DefaultContextFactoryBuilder).
+            NamingManager.setInitialContextFactoryBuilder(new DefaultContextFactoryBuilder());

             //Load and initialize the datasources defined in configuration files